Best Electricians in Huntingdonshire

 When choosing where to place the consumer unit, thought needs to be given to how the consumer unit will be accessed.
 Consumer unit locations are notorious for being in the most awkward of places.

-It must also be easily accessible for an electrician to access the consumer unit to enable them to carry out inspections and maintenance which may require the electrician to access all connections to the consumer unit.
-Space is therefore essential!
-Unsuitable consumer unit locations include enclosures, compartments, or other confined spaces.
+It must also be easily accessible for an electrician to access the Fuse Board to enable them to carry out inspections and maintenance which may require the electrician to access all connections to the Fuse Board.

 Consumer unit switches and protective devices within a consumer unit need to be easily accessible to the householder.
 Access which would require the use of a ladder or similar reaching platform would not be suitable.